Cole-Z/USGA-Handicap-Calculator/README.md

 ## Functionality

 USGA Calculation Mehod: "Your Handicap Index is a portable number that represents your demonstrated golfing ability.
-It is based on your past scores relative to the difficulty of the course and tees played, as well as the playing conditions during each one of those rounds."
+It is based on your past scores relative to the difficulty of the course and tees played, as well as the playing conditions during each one of those rounds.
+To calculate your Handicap Index, your 8 best Score Differentials from your most recent 20 scores"

 In code: